anshumankmr/Git-Practice/README.md

    git reset --hard commit_number

 ## Q6 Create a DVCS capable of supporting 2 similar dev environments.
 Make changes in the files which are present on both of them and then merge the environments into  one.

+   Create a new file.
+   > touch newfile.txt
+   Create a new branch
+   > git branch newBranch
+   Switch to newBranch
+   > git checkout newBranch
+   Make some changes to the file.
+   Commit the changes to newBranch.